 How to move from Audit to Transaction Services (TS / TAS) – Part 1 of 3: What is TS & how to stand out from the crowd?

-In this 3-part post we’ve broken down the fundamental ways to help you stand out from your peers and make the move from Audit to Transaction Services / Transaction Advisory Services (TS).
-We’ve split this into:
+In this 3-part post we’ve broken down – for those of you who have explored your accounting & audit exit opportunities and are certain of where you want to go next – the fundamental ways to help you stand out from your peers and make the move from Audit to Transaction Services / Transaction Advisory Services (TS).
+We’ve split this 3-part series into:

 Part 1 – What is TS & how to stand out from the crowd?
 (YOU’RE HERE)